parimalp/System-Design-on-Zynq-using-SDSoC/lab3.md

 This may take about 40 minutes.

 1. When build process is done, select the **lab3** tab so you can access Data Motion link.

-Skip to [Continue building the project](#sec3-2) if you are continuing to build the project

 <a name="AnalyzeDataMotionNetowrk"></a>
 ### Analyze the data motion network.